TomStrepsil/web-toggle-point/examples/express/src/routes/config/README.md

 N.B.
 No implication that this is in any way a _good use_ of "config", it's heavily contrived.

+The implementation uses the `lazyComponentLoadStrategyFactory` from the `react-pointcuts` package, to ensure that variant code is bundled independently, and downloaded on demand.

 ## Setup

 1. `npm install`